Autoequivalences of Fukaya categories of surfaces and graded gentle algebras: Introduction

-The proof of \Cref{IntroThmA} follows the same general strategy of \cite{OpperDerivedEquivalences}.
-First, one constructs a `geometrisation map' $\DPic(\Fuk(\Sigma)) \rightarrow \MCG_{\gr}(\Sigma)$ and in a second step the its section.
-In the final step, one describes the kernel of the geometrisation map.
-In particular this last step was a serious limiting factor for the generalisation of \cite{OpperDerivedEquivalences} since it requires a good control over all elements in $\DPic(\Fuk(\Sigma))$ which are `close' to the identity in a certain sense.
-Roughly speaking, elements of $\cN$ preserve the isomorphism classes of `most' objects in $\Fuk(\Sigma)$ and map the remaining ones to a `deformation'.
-The new key tool which allows us to classify such `almost identities' are results from recent work of the author \cite{OpperIntegration}.
+The proofs of \Cref{IntroThmA} and \Cref{IntroThmB} follow the general strategy of \cite{OpperDerivedEquivalences}.
+First, one constructs a `geometrisation map' $\DPic(\Fuk(\Sigma)) \rightarrow \MCG_{\gr}(\Sigma)$ and, in a second step, its section.
+Finally, one describes the kernel of the geometrisation map.
+The geometrisation map is based on a connection between equivalences between the triangulated categories in \Cref{IntroThmB} and maps between arc complexes of the associated surfaces.
+The description of the kernel in the last step was a serious limiting factor for a while since it requires a good control over all elements in $\DPic(\Fuk(\Sigma))$ which are `close' to the identity in a certain sense.
+Roughly speaking, elements of $\cN$ preserve the isomorphism classes of `most' objects in $\Fuk(\Sigma)$ and map the remaining ones to a deformation.
+The new tool which allows one to classify such `almost identities' (or certain deformations of the identity functor) is the \textit{exponential map} from recent work of the author \cite{OpperIntegration}.
 The idea is to treat $\DPic(\Fuk(\Sigma))$ like a Lie group and view the kernel $\cN$ as its neutral component.
 In analogy to the exponential map between a Lie group and its Lie algebra, one constructs a purely algebraic exponential which `integrates' a portion of the first Hochschild cohomology of an $A_\infty$-category in characteristic zero to elements in the corresponding derived Picard group.
 The multiplication of the derived Picard group is then encoded through the Baker-Campbell-Hausdorff formula and the Gerstenhaber bracket.
 When combined with the description of the Hochschild cohomology from \cite{OpperHochschildCohomologyGentle}, this proves the characteristic zero case of \Cref{IntroThmA}.

 In positive characteristic, where the exponential is no longer available, we are able to sidestep the occurring difficulties by exploiting the fact that the Hochschild complex of a homologically smooth and proper graded gentle algebra is formal as a dg algebra.
+We then show that for any graded algebra whose Hochschild dg algebra is formal, the respective deformations of the identity functor are governed by the first Hochschild cohomology.